What is the Master of Education (M.Ed.) degree?

 This degree is popular for educators who have the desire to move ahead in their field.

-There are several majors within the Master's in Education programs that students can choose from such as curriculum and instruction, counseling, and administration.
+There are several M.Ed. majors students can choose from such as curriculum and instruction, counseling, and administration.

-A great advantage about the Master of Education degree is that it can be completed in its entirety online.
+A great advantage about the M.Ed. degree is that it can be completed in its entirety online.

 Many educators take advantage of the online Master's in Education programs because of the vast possibilities that open up,